Birmingham and Liverpool Junction Canal: Operation

 Tolls for carriage of goods on the canal were set lower than had been proposed, due to the threat of railway competition.
 Lime and limestone were set at a half-penny per ton, with everything else being charged at 1 penny per ton.
 5,144 boat journeys were recorded during the first half of 1836, carrying 71,405 tons of cargo.
 This was made up of 22,732 tons of general merchandise, 25,685 tons of iron, 9,631 tons of coal and coke, 4,532 tons of building materials, 8,546 tons of lime and limestone, and 279 tons of road materials, manure, etc. Income from tolls was £11,706 in 1836, rising to 30,859 by 1840, and then tailing off a little.

 The company became authorised to carry passengers and goods in 1842, and could also provide haulage for boats owned by other carriers.
 The engineer Alexander Easton and the canal superintendend Samual Skey carried out trials in which a steam tug was used to haul trains of boats along the canal.
 These proved successful, and by late 1843 they had eight steam tugs which were used to haul boats from Autherley to Ellesmere Port.
 However, the Ellesmere and Chester Canal started to look at converting their canal to a railway in 1845, and argued that locomotive working on a railway was probably cheaper than using tugs to pull trains of boats on a canal.
 The project was abandoned soon afterwards, and William Bishton was contracted to supply horse haulage for boats on the canal.

 Despite its rural character, the canal was an important route for trade between two major centres, and so remained profitable long after many canals had become uneconomic.
-When most of the Shropshire Union system was closed by an Act of Abandonment in 1944, the former Birmingham and Liverpool section and the route onwards to Ellesmere Port remained open, as it was still an important carrier of metal and oil products, and remained so until the mid-1960s.
+When most of the Shropshire Union system was closed by the London Midland and Scottish Railway (Canals) Act 1944 (8 & 9 Geo.
+6. c. ii), the former Birmingham and Liverpool section and the route onwards to Ellesmere Port remained open, as it was still an important carrier of metal and oil products, and remained so until the mid-1960s.